Fully discrete error analysis of finite element discretizations of time-dependent Stokes equations in a stream-function formulation: Fully discrete error analysis

 To estimate $J_2$, we use the definition of the operators $R_h$ and $A_h$, and \Cref{lem: stability fully} applied to $z_{kh}$ to obtain

 Similarly, using the definition of the operator $\pi_k$, we have

-where we used the one dimensional inverse inequality on $I_m$.
+where we used the one-dimensional inverse inequality on $I_m$.
 Combining the estimates for $J_1$, $J_2$, and $J_3$ and canceling $\|\na( \psi_{kh} - \chi_{kh})\|_{I\times \Om}$ on both sides, we obtain the estimate \eqref{eq:error_fully_discrete_chikh}.
 From this, we obtain by inserting twice $\pm \psi$ and applying triangle inequality, that

 Collecting the $\norm{\na (\psi - \chi_{kh})}_{I\times\Omega}$ terms together then concludes the proof. \end{proof}